-The plan for 2017
+The plan for 2020

 This region is of a similar latitude to the southern Pyrenees, so the peaks feel much higher than those of a comparable altitude in the Himalaya or Andes (where the level of glaciation is up to 1000m higher).
 Their remoteness and untapped mountaineering potential gives the mountains of Kyrgyzstan a unique attraction.
-We try to ensure that the areas we visit have a variety of objectives, including many less technical peaks which can be climbed by people with normal alpine skills and a good level of fitness.
+We try to ensure that the areas we visit have a variety of objectives, including many less technical peaks which can be climbed by those with more basic alpine skills and a good level of fitness.

-We will be using 6WD off-road vehicles to reach Base Camp and when we are there we will make the camp as comfortable as possible, with one tent per person, a cook tent and a comfortable mess tent.
+We will be using a 6WD off-road vehicle to reach Base Camp and when we are there we will make the camp as comfortable as possible, with one tent per person, a cook tent and a comfortable mess tent.
 We take fresh fruit, vegetables and meat with us (which usually walks in by itself!) but vegetarians are also very well catered for.
 The standard of Base Camp cooking is usually excellent.
 There is no need to bring any supplementary food but some people like to have a supply of muesli/energy bars in reserve or the odd treat of chocolate etc.

-An important consideration for all our trips.
-It is a sad fact that today many of the world's finest mountain areas are conflict zones but thankfully Kyrgyzstan still remains a safe, democratic country with tourism as one of its main industries.
+An important consideration for all our trips - it is a sad fact that today many of the world's finest mountain areas are conflict zones but thankfully Kyrgyzstan still remains a safe, democratic country with tourism as one of its main industries.

 Kyrgyzstan is also a short and convenient flight from the UK (to Bishkek).
 This easy access and approach to the mountains makes the trip ideal for people who want to take part in an adventurous expedition to the greater ranges within the time span of a ‘normal’ holiday.

 We climb in small teams, each with a guide, tackling peaks in lightweight, alpine-style (no fixed ropes - everyone climbs the ground for him/herself).
 We use porters help to set up and re-supply Advanced Base Camps, so that we are as fresh as possible for the climbing.
-Some peaks may be possible as day climbs from BC while the bigger peaks may require two or three-day forays from Advanced Base Camps high in the mountains.
+Some peaks may be possible as day climbs from BC while the bigger peaks may require two- or three-day forays from Advanced Base Camps high in the mountains.

 People wishing to join the expedition must have alpine climbing experience (either gained at ISM or elsewhere) and be conversant with the skills demanded by alpine climbing.
 As there is a great variety of objectives at different levels of difficulty in the area we plan to visit, the climbing grade of expedition members is less important than fitness/stamina, hardiness, enthusiasm, good humour and a strong taste for adventure.
 If you are keen to join the expedition but unsure whether your experience is adequate please call Adrian Nelhams (expedition leader) on +44 (0)1539 721561 (ISM office) or email firstname.lastname@example.org